Logius-standaarden/fsc-core/draft-fsc-core-00-architecture.md

 A Contract becomes invalid when at least one Peer mentioned in the Contract revokes the Contract.

 A Contract becomes invalid when at least one Peer mentioned in the Contract rejects the Contract.

+A Contract becomes invalid when the validity period of the Contract expires.

 Accepting, rejecting and revoking is done by adding a digital signature.